 That said, Motorola’s camera decisions often leave us scratching our heads.
 The 50MP primary sensor should hold its own, but Motorola ditched the ultrawide camera from the last Moto G 5G and kept the underpowered macro lens.
 Unfortunately, the Moto G 5G (2023) doesn’t have many software updates to write home about, either.

-The last of our Pixel 6a alternatives might cost you a little more (and isn’t officially available in the US), but it’s definitely a good pick for mobile gamers.
+The last of our Pixel 6a alternatives is perhaps the most affordable (but isn’t officially available in the US), and it’s definitely a good pick for mobile gamers.
 POCO decided to double down on great gaming features, adding retractable shoulder keys, blistering 120W charging, and a powerful flagship processor.
 Sound like overkill?
 It is, but in the best way.

-The flagship-grade Snapdragon 8 Gen 1 processor means that the Poco F4 GT performs with the best of them, and the large display keeps you right in the action.
+The flagship-grade Snapdragon 778G processor means that the POCO X5 Pro performs well for its price, and the large display keeps you right in the action.
 It features a 6.67-inch AMOLED panel, complete with a 120Hz refresh rate and a sharp Full HD+ resolution.
 The battery is bigger than the Pixel 6a’s at 4,700mAh, though the 67W charging means you can blaze to a full cell in a few minutes.

-While the Poco F4 GT is probably the best bet for gamers, it does skip a few everyday comforts.
-You won’t find the strongest camera system — the ultrawide sensor particularly underwhelmed us in our review.
-Poco doesn’t offer a reliable update commitment either, which leaves the device with an uncertain future.
+While the POCO X5 Pro is probably the best bet for gamers, it does skip a few everyday comforts.
+You won’t find the strongest camera system — the ultrawide sensor particularly underwhelmed.
+POCO also decided that an IP53 rating is good enough for the X5 Pro.

 The best Google Pixel 6a alternatives: Honorable mentions